 The purpose of working on your dental website’s search engine optimization (SEO) is to move your dental practice to the top of the search engine rankings – to be near the top of the first search page.
 While no one can guarantee your practice’s ranking, if you implement a good SEO marketing plan you should see movement in the right direction.

-SEO is the most cost-effective marketing avenue for bringing new patients into your practice.
-Millions of searches happen every day and your placement in the search tells people how relevant you are to the questions they are asking.
+SEO, a core component of dental search engine marketing solutions, is the most cost-effective strategy for attracting new patients to your practice.
+Every day, millions of searches occur, and your ranking in these search results communicates your relevance to the inquiries users are making.
 It may not be fair, but searchers feel more confident calling the practice listed on the first page of their search rather than the sixth page.
 That is why your SEO strategy should create value for searchers that are looking for your expertise, which then incentivizes search engines to endorse your business by increasing your website’s rankings.

 DIY SEO or Hire a Dental SEO Company?